-A keyword gap analysis can be one of the most important steps when starting a search campaign.
+A keyword gap analysis can be a great way to start research for a search campaign.
 If you are able to see where you are being outperformed, you can have insight into where you need to shift your focus.

 The Keyword Gap tool (formerly Domain vs Domain), is one of the most flexible research tools on SEMrush, allowing you to add five domains and compare different types of keywords (organic, paid, or PLA keywords) between them.
 There's a table for sorting and filtering through the data and also a venn diagram chart so you can visualize the intersections between domains.

-How can you benefit from the Keyword Gap tool?
+What can you do with the Keyword Gap tool?

 - Compare your domain’s keyword portfolio to your closest competitors

-- Determine the areas of search where you are being outperformed
+- Determine the specific organic and paid keywords where you are being outperformed

 - Identify the common keywords shared by you and your competitors

-- Compare your organic, paid search and PLA efforts side by side
+- Compare organic, paid search and PLA efforts side by side

 Why should you use this tool?

 Before starting a PPC or SEO campaign it’s important to know how you are already performing against your competitors so that you understand the best areas to focus on.
 After running the Keyword Gap, you will be able to see the keywords that your competitors are ranking for that you’re not, identify the keywords that are unique to your domain, and discover gaps in your competitors’ strategies where you can focus your campaigns to get more traffic.

 Keyword Gap can be incredibly useful for both SEO and PPC campaigns.
 Keyword Gap is currently located in both the Advertising Toolkit and SEO Toolkit so that both SEO specialist and PPC specialist are able to capitalize on your competitions missing keywords.